ariga/atlas/doc/md/contributing.md

   ---
   ...
   ```
-  Where `id` should be a unique identifier for the document, should be the same as the filename without the `.md` suffix,
+  Where `id` should be a unique identifier for the document,  and should be the same as the filename without the `.md` suffix,
   and `title` is the title of the document as it will appear in the page itself and any navigation element on the site.
 3. If you want the page to appear in the documentation website's sidebar, add a `doc` block to `website/sidebars.js`, for example:
 ```diff